danielemery/docker-cra-example/README.md

 Simple example of a [create-react-app](https://create-react-app.dev/) project being served using the [docker-cra](https://github.com/danielemery/docker-cra) tool.

+## Archived

+The project this was an example of has been archived in favour of [docker-react](https://github.com/danielemery/docker-react) which has the same core goal but aims to be more automatic and use vite instead of create-react-app.

 ## Process

 The following steps were taken to get the project to this state.